hoangt2/Getting-and-Cleaning-Data-Course-Project-Coursera/README.md

 Modified Summary Data from Human Activity Recognition Using Smartphones Dataset
 ==================================================================

-This modified version of the dataset includes:
+The Working Files folder includes:
 ======================================

 ‘run_analysis.R’ is the R script that using the original dataset to produce the summary file ‘tidy_data.txt’